EventsNearMe/EventsNearMe/README.md

 **Required Must-have Stories**

 * User can login
-* User can search for an event
+* User can create a new account
-* User can like an event
+* User can like/unlike an event
 * User can leave a comment for an event
 * User can view a feed of events
+* User can go to purchase ticket page through a button

 **Optional Nice-to-have Stories**

 * User can post events
+* User can search for an event
-* User can create a new account
+* User can view events by date in calendar view
 * User can follow event organizer
 * User can add photos to their comments